Olkiluoto Nuclear Power Plant: Criticism

 In 2009, Stephen Thomas wrote, "Olkiluoto has become an example of all that can go wrong in economic terms with new reactors," and that Areva and the TVO "are in bitter dispute over who will bear the cost overruns and there is a real risk now that the utility will default."
 The project has also been criticized by STUK because "instructions have not been observed in the welding of pipes and the supervision of welding."
 STUK has also noted that there have been delays in submitting proper paperwork.

-Olkiluoto 3 was supposed to be the first reactor of 3+ generation which would pave the way for a new wave of identical reactors across Europe, safe, affordable, and delivered on time.
+Olkiluoto 3 was supposed to be the first reactor of 3+ generation which would pave the way for a new wave of identical reactors across Europe that were safe, affordable, and delivered on time.
 The delays and cost overruns have had knock-on effects in other countries.

 The construction workforce includes about 3,800 employees from 500 companies.
 80% of the workers are foreigners, mostly from eastern European countries.
 In 2012 it was reported that one Bulgarian contracting firm is owned by the mafia, and that Bulgarian workers have been required to pay weekly protection fees to the mafia, wages have been unpaid, employees have been told not to join a union and that employers also reneged on social security payments.

+Project timeline

+Operations

+The first annual maintenance outage started on 2 March 2024, and was expected to take 37 days.
+The outage was delayed from the original plan due to the shutdown process and inspections of the fuel elements taking longer than expected, and technical problems identified during the maintenance.
+The outage lasted 74 days, and the plant resumed electricity production on 16 May.

+Incidents

+On 7 March 2025, during a maintenance outage from 1 March 2025 until early May.
+100 cubic metres of radioactive coolant water leaked from the reactor into containment space rooms because a hatch in the reactor refueling pool had not been properly closed due to human error.
+TVO said "a significant operating event occurred during the maintenance work when radioactive coolant leaked ... the significance of the event to radiation safety was low".